Frequently Asked Questions About Christianity, Answered Honestly!

 John 8:31-32

-Christ Jesus said that if we say that we have no sin (keep the law), we are lying hypocrites, and our sin remains.
-By the same token, He said if that if we continue in His word (keep His laws), then are we His disciples.
+Christ Jesus said that if we say that we have no sin (can keep the law), we are lying hypocrites and our sin remains.
+By the same token, He said that if we continue in His Word (keep His laws), then are we His disciples.
 Is this a contradiction?
-Does this sound like legalism for God to declare that if we keep His word, we are His disciples?
+Does this sound like legalism for God to declare that if we keep His Word, we are His disciples?
 Our conclusion must be, no, not at all.
 Neither keeping the law, nor exhorting others to faithful obedience to the law, is legalism.
-But dependence upon keeping the law to get us into the Kingdom, is.
-While legalists blend the law into the gospel so that there is no distinction (Salvation is somehow by law, and by Grace), antinomians separates the law and pits it against the gospel (Salvation frees man from responsibility to keep the law).
+It is the dependence upon our keeping the law in order to get us into the Kingdom that, is.
+While legalists blend the law into the gospel so that there is no distinction (Salvation is somehow by law, and by Grace), Antinomians separates the law and pits it against the gospel (Salvation frees man from responsibility to keep the law).
 Both are false concepts of Christianity.
-If we truly love God, we continue in His word and will keep His laws.
+If we truly love God, we continue in His Word and will keep His laws.
 It is the fruit of the Spirit of righteousness we receive when we are truly in Christ.
-By contrast, if we are just kidding ourselves about knowing God, we will look for excuses why we don't have to obey God's laws, while still professing to be under Grace.
-So you may call obedience, legalism.
-You may call disobedience, Christian liberty.
-But it is gross error and changes nothing.
-The preaching of the law "is" the preaching of the gospel, and thinking God's laws are passed away or burdens too grievous for us is not a sign of His Grace upon us, but of the works of the devil, and of worldliness.
+By contrast, if we are just kidding ourselves about knowing God, we will look for excuses why we don't have to obey God's laws, while still professing to be under His Grace.
+So one may call obedience, legalism.
+One may call disobedience, Christian liberty.
+But this is gross error and in reality changes nothing.
+The preaching of the law is the preaching of the gospel, and thinking God's laws are passed away or are burdens too grievous for us, is not a sign of His Grace.
+It is a sign of the works of the devil and of worldliness.
 It's not a sign of Christian liberty, but of worldly bondage.

 1st John 5:3-4

-In the keeping of what Christ calls the first and greatest commandment, and our loving our neighbors as ourselves, we are keeping the law (Matthew 22:36-40).
-On these two commandments hang all the law and the prophets.
-Shall we cast these laws out with a cry of legalism, or shall we understand that our love is the fulfilling of the law (Romans 13:10).
+In keeping what Christ calls the first and greatest commandment, our loving our neighbors as ourselves, we are indeed keeping the law (Matthew 22:36-40).
+On these two Commandments hang all the law and the prophets.
+Shall we cast these laws out with a cry of legalism, or shall we understand that our love is revealed in the fulfilling of the law (Romans 13:10).
 I suppose it all depends upon whether the spirit of disobedience or the Spirit of God to reveal these truths rests within us.
 In love we understand how the law is a part of our very being, and thus not subject to being abrogated as the ruling authority of our lives.
-Thus the misnomer of legalism is soon seen for what it is.
-The attempt by man to free himself from being bond servants of Christ, and live without any restraint by law.
-Is it then any wonder that sin abounds in the Church, and what is legalism is defined by the precepts of man.
+Thus the misnomer of legalism will be soon seen for what it really is.
+Which of course is, the attempt by man to free himself from being a bond servant of Christ, so that he may live without any restraint of law.
+Is it any wonder that sin abounds in the church today, and what legalism represents is often defined by the precepts of man?
+Let us not fall into the snare of self-justification and hypocritical scapegoating.

 In conclusion, what makes people legalists is their shared belief in the value of the works of man, and the insufficiency of the work of Christ unto salvation.
-Let us not forget that the saints not only obeyed the law of God, they often obeyed them unto the death.
-It wasn't legalism, it was love of God's law.
+But we must never forget that the saints not only sought to obey the righteous laws of God, they often obeyed them unto the death.
+It wasn't legalism then, and it's not legalism now.
+It was and is an evidence of true love for God, and thus His law.

-May the Lord who is Gracious above all, give us the wisdom and understanding to humble ourselves before His law, and rightly divide the word of truth that we may be blessed thereby.
+May the Lord who is Gracious above all, give us the wisdom and understanding to humble ourselves before His most holy law, and rightly divide the Word of truth, that we may be blessed thereby.

 Amen!